 UPDATE: June 28, 2019: Our growing chorus is taking an early July break and will be resuming rehearsals on Monday, July 15 at 7 p.m. at the First Universalist Church in Auburn, Maine.
 New singers are welcome!
 We are still looking for musicians to play oboe, flute, cello and double bass.
 If you are interested, please write to BillofRights@youthjournalism.org.

 UPDATE: June 13, 2019: The first official rehearsal will be Monday, June 17 at the First Universalist Church in Auburn, Maine.
 Enter off the parking lot across the street from the Dairy Joy at 137 Spring St. We continue to welcome new singers and musicians.

 AUBURN, Maine, United States — The Maine premiere to Wesleyan University composer Neely Bruce‘s acclaimed “The Bill of Rights: Ten Amendments in Eight Motets” is scheduled to take place at 3 p.m. on Sunday, September 22 at the historic First Universalist Church of Auburn.

 The piece, composed in 2005, has been performed more than 20 times across the country, including such venues as Faneuil Hall in Boston and the Newseum in the nation’s capital.
-A YJI reporter wrote about one of the concerts in 2009 in Connecticut.
+A YJI reporter wrote about one of the concerts in 2009 and another in 2010, both in Connecticut.

 Listening to the Bill of Rights performed, YJI’s Kiernan Majerus-Collins noted a decade ago, that the chorus “sounded like the people of America, singing for their rights.”